Matt-Mike/SQL-Query-Log/README.md

 When you want to use this VIEW, you would simply input:<br/>
 SELECT * FROM customer_info

+To modify the VIEW, input CREATE OR REPLACE VIEW at the beginning of the query and then make the needed adjustments to the VIEW syntax

 # WHERE
 The WHERE function specifies conditions on columns for the rows to be returned.